AshleyColeman/templateForgeAi/docs/category_res_eng_guide/tasks_archive/04_core_agent.md

 ## 📋 Objective

-Build the `CategoryExtractionAgent` orchestrator that coordinates the AI workflow, initializes the browser, registers tools, communicates with AWS Bedrock via the Strands Agents SDK, and manages lifecycle concerns (cleanup, error capture, and state tracking).
+Build the `CategoryExtractionAgent` orchestrator that coordinates the AI workflow, initializes the browser, registers tools, communicates with Ollama/OpenAI/Anthropic via the Strands Agents SDK, and manages lifecycle concerns (cleanup, error capture, and state tracking).

 ## 🎯 Success Criteria